mmore500/waves/blog/_posts/2020-06-03-oliver-blogpost.md

 author: Oliver Baldwin Edwards
 ---

+# Writing D3.js code in C++

+TODO: My actual web app (or at least part of it) will be added to the webpage here

+Although it's embedded here (on the web!) the above visualization was written entirely in C++ using [Empirical](https://github.com/devosoft/Empirical)!

-Empirical's web tools allow developers to easily deisgn a web page using C++ (and the Emscripten compiler).
+Empirical's web tools allow developers to easily deisgn a web page using C++ (and the [Emscripten](https://emscripten.org/) compiler).
-This allows research code written in C++ to be easily visualized on the web without having to port the code into JavaScript (and who wants to write research code in JavaScript?).
+This allows research code written in C++ to be visualized on the web without having to port the code into JavaScript (and who wants to write research code in JavaScript?).
 Plus, using the Emscripten compiler means that the JavaScript code produced will be optimized to work on the web with minimal slowdowns.

-The project I worked on this summer—along with the wonderful Elizabeth, Emily, and Alex—was to revamp Empirical's support for web visualizations.
+This summer I was a [WAVES](https://mmore500.com/waves/index.html) participant and helped to revamp Empirical's support for web visualizations in hopes of both making the Empirical library more complete and for use in the next version of [Avida-ED](https://avida-ed.msu.edu/).

-Specifcally, this meant replacing the old Empirical D3 wrapper (built on D3 version 3) with one that supports the newest version of D3 (version 5).
+Specifcally, this meant replacing the old Empirical D3-wrapper (built on D3 version 3) with one that supports the newest version of D3 (version 5).
+I tackled this project with the wonderful Elizabeth, Emily, and Alex.
+TODO: include links to Elizabeth, Emily, and Alex's names

 ## Why D3?
 [D3](https://d3js.org/) (_Data Driven Documents_) is a JavaScript library that allows for all sorts of custom-made, interactive visualizations.